iotempire/iotempower/doc/first-node.rst

   .. code-block:: cpp

-     iot doc make  # might only be needed the first time after installation iot doc serve
+     # iot doc make  # is included in the next
+     iot doc serve

   If both of these commands worked, you should now be able to go to